Teens and Honesty

 A major reason teens lie is to avoid being punished.
 But what’s a parent to do if they catch their teen in a lie?
 Take a step back and remind yourself that discipline is not actually about punishment at all.
 It’s about teaching lessons so children learn to make wiser choices in the future.
 Discipline is most effective when consequences make sense in light of the offense and when rules are flexible enough to allow for growth.

 Creating appropriate rules and consequences involves some planning.
 Get on the same page about your discipline plan and create an Adolescent Responsibility Contract (ARC).
 ARC’s allow you to come to a mutual understanding about why rules exist and what happens if they’re not followed.
-They make it clear that rules are about safety and are adaptable as teens prove themselves trustworthy.
+They make it clear that rules are about safety and assuring behaviors consistent with good values.
+They are adaptable as teens prove themselves trustworthy.
 And when rules are framed in this way, teens are more likely to accept them.
 Learn how to build your own ARC here.

 5) Remain Calm and Avoid the Lecture